 But all is not waning here.
 The forest still bears fruit.
 Yes, you can eat this place and this time, too.
 All around, as the trappings of life wither and fade before winter, mushrooms are in bloom, flush with the colors and flavors of the woods in fall.
-You just have to know where to look – But this, it turns out, is far more complicated than it might sound.
+You just have to know where to look.
+This, it turns out, can be more complicated than it might sound.

-Back at home, we visit with Hugue Dufour, a man in whom the soul of a hunter is fused with the mind of a chef, at his celebrated M. Wells Dinette, to cook some of Evan’s mushrooms – an act Hugue calls ‘my vengeance,’ against the winds of fate that bind him to a stove in Long Island City while a piece of his heart pines endlessly for the northern woods.
+Back home in the city, we visit with Hugue Dufour, a man in whom the soul of a hunter is fused with the mind of a chef, at his celebrated M. Wells Dinette, to cook some of Evan’s mushrooms – an act Hugue calls ‘my vengeance’ against the winds of fate that bind him to a stove in Long Island City while a piece of his heart pines endlessly for the northern woods.

 From the field, in the forest of midcoast Maine with mushroom forager Evan Strusinski…

 So Evan, mushrooms.
 Tell us about searching for and finding mushrooms, here in the forests of Maine.

 One of the many things that I love about mushrooms is that they’re mercurial.
 They’ll surprise you again and again.
 Whenever you think you finally understand most of what there is to know about finding particular varieties of mushrooms, about where and when and how to find them, they’ll make you think again.

 When you have a lot of experience looking for mushrooms, you start to recognize trends.
 You get a sense of the progression of the mushroom season, so you get better at making educated guesses about where you’ll find certain things, or when.
 But finding mushrooms is never as simple as finding the same things in the same places at the same time every year.